3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## How to delete this theme

 1. Go to `Tools` > `Options` > `Appearance`
-2. Press `Show Advanced Settings`
+2. Click `Show Advanced Settings`
-3. Press `Custom stylesheet for rendered Markdown` , it will open a `userstyle.css`
+3. Click `Custom stylesheet for rendered Markdown` , it will open a `userstyle.css`
-4. Press `Custom stylesheet for Joplin-wide app styles` . it will open a `userchrome.css`
+4. Click `Custom stylesheet for Joplin-wide app styles` . it will open a `userchrome.css`
 5. Delete all the code within these two documents.
 It's done! but I'm hurt!

 [:arrow_up:Back](#table-of-contents)

 ## How to install Joplin plugins

-To install plugins:

 1. Go to `Tools` > `Options` > `Plugins`
 2. Search a plugin name
-3. Press `Install`
+3. Click `Install`
 4. After installed all you need, quit & restart Joplin app

 If you want to discover all of the Joplin plugins, you can go visit the [Joplin Plugins Repository](https://github.com/joplin/plugins#joplin-plugin-repository)